Titan-C/titan-c.github.io/_drafts/u2f.md

 indestructible feature of the yubico keys starts to look interesting.

 First the standard.
 Get google to know about this key.
-When I directly tried it failed and I was completely disapointed and thought I bouth shit and I should have gone for the yubico device.
-Nevertheless caning a bit further I went to the Arch wiki on the [yubikey] where it explicitly states that you need to install [libu2f-host] for the key to work, and this is valid for yubikey too.
-So after installing my fido key worked imediately with google authentication.
+When I directly tried it failed and I was completely disapointed and thought I bought shit and I should have gone for the yubico device.
+Nevertheless, investigating a bit further I went to the Arch wiki on the [yubikey] where it explicitly states that you need to install [libu2f-host] for the key to work, and this is valid for yubikey too.
+So after installing my fido key worked immediately with google authentication.
 So well done.
 I have it working.
 Then do the same with Github where it works too.
 Great.

 Now if you stop here is good.
 But better use this key to authenticate